abdullah-al-monir/nexgen-diagnosia-client/README.md

 4. About Us : In this page there are some details info about diagnostic center like team members, Aim etc.
 5. Contact: In this page there is a contact form with an image.

+- Test details page : In this page , after clicking the book button user can see a modal where he/she can see her/his name and email with the selected tests price. here she/she can apply promocode which is shown in the banner.
+If promocode applied then discount prize will be given .
+Then if he/she click pay button then there is a payment option by card .
+Here, she/he can pay with required card info.
+After paying he/she will be redirected to the appointments page.

 ## User Dashboard:

     1. User Profile: After login users are redirected to this link .
 Here all info about the logged in user is visible and he/she can change any info of her/his profile excluding email.